 Limit Screen Time

 It’s probably not surprising that screen time can be incredibly distracting, with Instagram, texts, and emails competing for our attention.
 Although the reality is that most of us will need to use our phones and computers for work, try using a real alarm clock to wake up and spending the first hour of the morning without your phone.
 Picking up your phone and scrolling through Instagram first thing after waking up means immediately giving in to distractions and can set you up to do so throughout the day.
-Reading a book is a good replacement for your morning scroll, and provides the opportunity to learn about something new.
-We recommend How to Breathe by Ashley Neese, which outlines 25 breath techniques that can help you manage stress and anger, sleep better, and deepen your connection with yourself.
+Reading a book is a good replacement for this morning scroll, and provides the opportunity to learn about something new.

 Working to incorporate a few of these habits into your day-to-day routine can help you develop a deeper sense of focus, so you’re able to spend less time distracted, and more time with what’s meaningful to you.